nasa/cumulus-docs/docs/deployment.md

 **Add new deployment to `<daac>-deploy/config/config.yml`:**

+The various configuration sections are described below with a sample config.yml at the end.
+It's not nessicary to configure the CMR/distribution sections if you're not utilizing CMR/deploying for the first time.

+#### Buckets

+The config buckets should map to the same names you used when creating buckets in the [Prepare AWS](#prepare-aws) step.

+#### IAM roles

+Add the ARNs for each of the four roles created in the [Create IAM Roles](create-iam-roles) step.
+For more inforamtion on how to locate them, see [Locating Cumulus IAM Roles](iam_roles.md).

+#### Sample config.yml

     <deployment-name>:
       stackName: <stack-name> # name of the Cumulus stack in CloudFormation, MUST START WITH deployer/iam Prefix
       buckets: